UU-Human-Evolution/1MB438/Lab_4.md

 lengths.
 Do not use Artemis to count genes, as this can be quite confusing.
 2. Compare the contigs with the genome of Bartonella grahammi using ACT and describe what you see: are they co-linear?
 Are there any rearrangements?
+3. For each contig what is the average blast length hit sequence?
+*Hint: use AVG()
+4. Which of the contigs have most significant blast hits?( eval >1e-10)?
+*Hint: look at the queries of the orfs-table, use COUNT()

 #####Question 2
 Does your sample contain any gene associated with antibiotic resistance?
 Validate your results using [ResFinder](https://cge.cbs.dtu.dk/services/ResFinder/).
-Just select the appropiate species name and upload your plasmid sequence.
+Just select `Acquired antimicrobial resistance genes` the appropiate species name and upload your plasmid sequence.
 #####Question 3
 Does your sample contain any gene associated with a virulence factor that the doctors should be aware of?
 Validate your results using [VirulenceFinder](https://cge.food.dtu.dk/services/VirulenceFinder/) with standard settings and the proper species.